3 steps to correct message encoding

 Correct encoding format in the actual footer template.
 In order to check that, first you need to find the signature file in the Templates folder (for CodeTwo Exchange Rules 2007 2.x., 2010 v 1.x.) or in

 C:\ProgramData\CodeTwo Exchange Rules Pro\Rules

-If none of the solutions above will prove helpful, you could try a workaround for the encoding issue using the Force email format action in CodeTwo Exchange Rules PRO.
-This will allow you to automatically convert all Plaintext emails to HTML - and since the encoding issue is almost exclusive to TXT-formatted messages, the problem should disappear from your environment.
-Each Plaintext email will be converted to HTML format and all the regional characters will be correctly displayed, regardless of the encoding settings.
+If none of the solutions above proves helpful, you could try a workaround to the encoding issue and use the Force email format action in CodeTwo Exchange Rules Pro.
+This will allow you to automatically convert all plain text emails to HTML - and since the encoding issue is almost exclusive to TXT-formatted messages, the problem should be solved.
+Each plain text email will be converted to the HTML format and all the regional characters will be correctly displayed, regardless of the encoding settings.